O'Connell Street, Limerick: Todd's Fire

 On 25 August 1959, Limerick's best known department store was the scene of the city's largest and most destructive fire.
 Todd's which occupied a large city block fronting onto O'Connell Street (now occupied by Brown Thomas) and William Street went on fire following an electrical fault.
 At 11 a.m. smoke was noticed coming from the William Street side of the store and by 12.30 the whole block became a blazing inferno.
 The fire spread and destroyed the stores adjoining Todd's including at the time Burtons, Liptons, Goodwins and Cesars which were completely gutted.
-A new store was built in place of the old store which was held by some to be a less attractive design, and which completely altered the appearance of the street.

 Cruises Street development

 In the early 1990s one of Limerick's main landmarks - Cruises Hotel was demolished to make way for a new pedestrian street 'Cruises Street' at the northern end of O'Connell Street.
 The street was constructed to bring high end retailers to the city centre.